Britta Fenstermaker is the Hancock County Fair Jr Fair Coordinator.

-This year’s fair theme is: “Let theGood Times Grow at the Hancock County Junior Fair”
+This year’s fair theme is: “Once Upon A Time At The Hancock County Fair”

-4-H members who have participated in 4-H project judging or livestock interviews are eligible to participate in Hancock Co.
-Jr Fair.
+4-H members who have participated in 4-H project judging or livestock interviews are eligible to participate in Hancock County Jr Fair.

 Participating in the Hancock County Fair is NOT a completion of the 4-H project.
 The fair is an opportunity to share the accomplishments of each member/exhibitor with fair visitors.
 The Hancock County Agricultural Society, the Jr Fair Premium Book, the Code of Ethics, and the Code of Practices, govern the Junior Fair.
 All Jr Fair rules are printed in the Hancock Co.
 Jr Fair Premium Book.